Governance Accounts

 SDG 14.5.1 Coverage of protected areas in relation to marine areas MPA governance account (Table 3.7.5); designated use zone statistics

-SDG 14.6.1 Degree of implementation of international instruments to combat IUU fishing Legal framework inventory (Section 3.2); compliance and enforcement metrics (Table 3.7.6)
+SDG 14.6.1 Degree of implementation of international instruments aiming to combat illegal, unreported and unregulated (IUU) fishing Legal framework inventory (Section 3.2); compliance and enforcement metrics (Table 3.7.6)

 SDG 14.b.1 Degree of application of a framework which recognizes and protects access rights for small-scale fisheries Access rights inventory (Section 3.3.1); legal framework accounts (Section 3.2.2--3.2.3)